Grow red crystals out of a potassium ferricyanide solution!

 Is it possible to dissolve the crystals and repeat the experiment?

 Yes, it is possible to dissolve the crystals and repeat the experiment.
-The red prussiate of potash crystals are soluble in water.
+The potassium hexacyanoferrate (III) crystals are soluble in water.